xKV: Cross-Layer KV-Cache Compression via Aligned Singular Vector Extraction: Conclusion

 \section{Conclusion}

-We introduce xKV, a plug-and-play compression method for Key-Value (KV) caches that exploits inter-layer redundancy.
-Our approach reveals that KV caches across different layers share highly aligned basis.
-Leveraging their inherent low-rank structure, we apply a cross-layer SVD to compress multiple KV caches into a shared low-rank subspace.
-Experiments demonstrate that xKV achieves up to an 8.5× compression rate while maintaining strong accuracy on representative long-context benchmarks.
+We introduce \xKV{}, a plug-and-play compression method for key-value (KV) caches that exploits inter-layer redundancy.
+Our approach reveals that \kv{}s across different layers share highly aligned basis vectors.
+Leveraging this property, we apply a cross-layer SVD to compress multiple \kv{}s into a shared low-rank subspace.
+Experiments demonstrate that \xKV{} outperforms accuracy on all other compression methods, including representative inter-layer approaches and intra-layer methods such as quantization, token eviction, and single-layer SVD.
+At roughly 8× compression, \xKV{} keeps average accuracy within ~2–3 percentage points of the non-compressed baseline, and it remains robust in multi-turn settings.
+With \emph{Selective Reconstruction} (SR), our fastest alternative \xKVSR{} reaches up to \textbf{4.23$\times$} faster generation throughputs on A100 GPU, highlighting \xKV{} as a practical approach to reduce both memory footprint and latency for long-context LLM inference.